wethod/learning-center-source/content/finance/index.md

 ### Currency

 Orders belonging to a [multicurrency budget]({{< relref "budget/index.md#multicurrency-budget" >}}) are displayed with their currency.
 Currency can be picked between those used in the budget's external costs.
-The exchange rate for the currency is aligned with the last approved budget version but you can change it in any moment by editing it manually.
+The exchange rate for the currency is aligned with the first approved budget version but you can change it in any moment by editing it manually.

 {{< note title="Note" >}}